dheerajy1/data-sql-journey/md/23-Data-visualization-through-code-using-Observablehq-notebook.md

         { y: "creekSection", tip: true, fill: "reach" }
       )
     ),
-    Plot.ruleX([0])
+    Plot.ruleX([0]),
-  ]
+  ],
-})
+});
 ```

 \[[Plot Link](https://observablehq.com/embed/c14eafd65a30fc4d@322?cells=barplotGenra_salamandersv2)\]

 ## 2.6 Activity 5: Normalize transform

-There are *many* more built-in transforms in Observable Plot.
+There are _many_ more built-in transforms in Observable Plot.
 Let's wrap the day with a transform that normalizes values to some basis (e.g. the first value, mean value, max value, or something else!).
 We'll use more transforms in future sessions, too!

 For this activity, we'll use a different dataset on lake levels for Mono Lake, California — a saline lake supporting a rich and diverse ecosystem, which saw its levels drop drastically after water started being diverted to Los Angeles in the early 1940s.